TheArchitectDev/Architect.DomainModeling/README.md

 The source generators provide this for all `Equals()` overloads and for `GetHashCode()`.
 Where applicable, `CompareTo()` is treated the same way.

-The provided structural equality is non-recursive: a value object's properties are expected to each be of a type that itself provides structural equality, such as a primitive, a `ValueObject`, a `WrapperValueObject<TValue>`, or an `IIdentity<T>`.
+The provided structural equality is non-recursive: a value object's properties are expected to each be of a type that _itself_ provides structural equality, such as a primitive, a `ValueObject`, a `WrapperValueObject<TValue>`, or an `IIdentity<T>`.
+Collection members form an exception to this rule.

-The generators also provide structural equality for members that are of collection types, by comparing the elements.
+The generators provide structural equality for members that are of collection types, by comparing the elements.
 Even nested collections are account for, as long as the nesting is direct, e.g. `int[][]`, `Dictionary<int, List<string>>`, or `int[][][]`.
-For `CompareTo()`, a structural implementation for collections is not supported, and the generators will skip `CompareTo()` if any property lacks the `IComparable<TSelf>` interface.
+For `CompareTo()`, a structural implementation for collections is not supported: the generators will omit the `CompareTo()` method if any property lacks the `IComparable<TSelf>` interface.

 The logic for structurally comparing collection types is made publicly available through the `EnumerableComparer`, `DictionaryComparer`, and `LookupComparer` types.